hernantz/blog/content/bill-em-all.md

 it's really hard to build a generic catch-all solution, making it difficult to attempt a proper sepparation of [mechanism and policy][0].
-It's also evident that the boundaries of these systems aren't so clear in terms of responsabilities, but this doesn't mean that a common underling architecture cannot be identified.
+It's also evident that the boundaries of these systems aren't so clear in terms of responsabilities, but this doesn't mean that a common underlying architecture cannot be identified.